-- On behalf of the residents of Iron County, thank you for your interest in our area.
-Those who have lived in the county for many years already know that it is a great place to spend some time.
-The environment is clean, the people are friendly, and activities are abundant.
+- On behalf of the residents of Iron County, thank you for taking the time to find a little bit more about our County.
+Those who have lived here for many years will tell you that it is a wonderful place to live.
+The environment is clean, the people are friendly, and the scenery is beautiful.

-- One of Iron County's many strengths is that it supports all four seasons.
-Snowmobiling and skiing are winter highlights.
-There's fishing and hunting during the fall.
-In the spring, there are nature trails for hiking.
-Summertime is ideal for swimming, boating, camping and sun tanning.
+- Iron County's is well known for it's year round recreational opportunities.
+Snowmobiling and skiing in the winter, fishing and hunting during the fall.
+Springtime is ideal for nature trails and hiking.
+Summertime is best for swimming, boating, camping and fun in the sun.

 - Iron County is rich with lakes and rivers.
-There are over 300 major lakes and numerous smaller water sites.
-Travel in any direction, and you'll find rivers.
-The Paint, the Net, the Brule, and, of course, the Iron River are among the waterways that flow freely through the county.
+There are over 300 major lakes and more than 900 miles of rivers.
+Among the county's waterways are The Paint, the Net, the Brule, and, of course, the Iron River.

 - Events include the Upper Peninsula Championship Rodeo, Iron County Fair, Winter Fest and Humongous Fungus Fest.